 If you can't see the progress you've made, you're either not looking, or you're not moving.

 I sat on the bed, in my grandmother's apartment.
 Looking around at the furniture, and the blue walls.
 This was my aunt's room, it’s still her stuff, but she doesn't live here anymore.
 Before that it was my sister's room, when we had lived in this apartment; and farther back still, it was my room, shared between me, my brother and sister.
-We had bunk-beds back then; I had the bottom, my brother was on top, and my sister's bed was along the opposite wall, right where I was sitting, outside of the flashback.
-Some of my earliest memories were in this room; Saturday morning cartoons, games of Mario Party, and annoying my siblings.
+We had bunk-beds back then; I had the bottom, my brother was on top, and my sister had her own bed along the opposite wall, right where I was sitting, outside of the flashback.
+Some of my earliest memories were in this room; Saturday morning cartoons, games of Mario Party, and, of course, annoying my siblings.

 A few years later, my parents had given up their room to us, so me and my brother moved across the hall, and my sister got this room all to herself.
-In a small two bedroom apartment, they had chosen to sleep on a futon in the living room, so their kids could have more space to grow.
+In a small two bedroom apartment, in downtown Brooklyn, they had chosen to sleep on a futon in the living room, so their kids could have more space to grow.

 There's no bunk-bed here anymore.
 And only my grandma's bed, and her two dogs, in the room across the hall.
 There's no futon in the living room; and there's no closet in the narrow hallway, with mirrored accordion doors, that never fully closed.
 The walls aren't even the same, and now there's a shower in the bathroom; it used to be a tub.
 It's November 10th 2017, it's been a month and 12 years since my family moved away from Dean street.
 In another year, my grandma will have lived here longer than I ever did.

 Navi is next to me on the bed, the dog that I adopted on the road, two months prior, on my 25th birthday.
 That was day 146; today makes 207.

 I didn't keep track of it as I went, but coming to an end, I went back and counted.